Narita International Airport

 *Please note, while not all stops are included on each shinkansen service, every service stops at Nagano Station.

 To reach Nagano from Narita, head to Tokyo Station using the NEX or Ueno Station using the Skyliner and transfer to the Hokuriku Shinkansen.
 For the train schedule, please refer to our ‘Hokuriku Shinkansen Timetable’ page.
 Visitors heading to these popular ski resorts should head to the following stations: 1.
 Nagano Station: Shiga Kogen, Hakuba and Myoko Kogen and 2.
-Iiyama Station: Nozoawa Onsen and Madarao
+Iiyama Station: Nozawa Onsen and Madarao

 2 / Express Buses to Ski Resorts – winter only